 • Cover the cake pan with a sheet of foil, making sure the foil isn’t touching the top of the custard (you don’t want to bake your foil into your flan).

 • Make the Water Bath – Set the cake pan inside of a large roasting pan then set the roasting pan in your oven (it’s hard to carry the roasting pan after the water is in there).
-Pour hot water into the roasting pan, at least halfway up the sides of the cake pan, making sure it doesn’t reach the top of your baking pan or get inside your cake pan.
+Pour hot water from the kettle into the roasting pan, at least halfway up the sides of the cake pan, making sure it doesn’t reach the top of your baking pan or get inside your cake pan.

 • Bake at 350 for 70-80 minutes.
 When it's done, jolt the pan and you should see a stiff jiggle in the center.
 If it seems too liquid/wobbly, bake for another 10 minutes.
 Remove from oven, uncover, transfer to a rack, and cool to room temperature.
 Cover with plastic wrap and refrigerate for at least 6 hours or overnight to fully set the custard.